lipro-ecad/ESKD-kicad-libraries/README.md

 * [Symbols](https://kicad.github.io/symbols) – Schematic symbol libraries
 * [Footprints](https://kicad.github.io/footprints) – PCB footprint libraries
 * [3D models](https://kicad.github.io/packages3d) – 3D model data

+**KLC exceptions and extensions**

+* [S1.1] *Symbol libraries should be categorized by function* –  Each symbol library name has field 6 *(Extra library descriptors)* containing the value `ESKD`.
+Existing keywords are supposed to be used and mix with this value as prefix (e.g.: `ESKD_Deprecated`).

+[S1.1]: https://klc.kicad.org/symbol/s1/s1.1/ "KLC: Symbol libraries should be categorized by function"

 Other ESKD KiCad repositories are located on: